-Two magnets that attract or repel each other, a compass that indicates the North, a dynamo that lights up a lamp after a few turns of the crank… Behind these phenomena lies magnetism, a source of fascination for thousands of years.
+Two magnets that attract or repel each other, a compass that indicates North, a dynamo that lights a lamp after a few turns of the crank… Behind these phenomena hides magnetism, a source of fascination for thousands of years.

-MAGNETIC is a science travelling exhibition placed under the sign of attraction: it offers the visitor an experimental journey that stages the scientific process.
-Through experimentation, manipulation and observation, MAGNETIQUE invites the visitor to discover the principles and effects of magnetism, a phenomenon that is omnipresent in our daily lives, even if it is often overlooked.
+MAGNETIC is a traveling scientific exhibition placed under the sign of attraction: it offers the visitor an experimental journey which stages the scientific approach.
+Through experimentation, manipulation and observation, MAGNETIC invites the visitor to discover the principles and effects of magnetism, a phenomenon that is omnipresent in our daily lives, even if it is often overlooked.
 Around sixty experiments, supplemented by audio and video on touch terminals, punctuate the visitor’s journey, question their knowledge, and invite them to discover the properties and applications of magnetism through 5 thematic blocks entitled:

 MAGNETIC has an attractive aesthetic that is appreciated by visitors of all ages.
-A particular strength of the design is its use of transparency, which illustrates the objective of the scientific popularisation process, which is to make science accessible, and therefore transparent.
-Experiments are mounted on transparent panels that seem to levitate, thus marking the timelessness of knowledge.
-All technical elements are visible.
-Explanatory labels are also transparent.
-Their content comes to life when illuminated, illustrating the light of knowledge.
+Its design is built on the use of transparency, which illustrates the goal of the science popularization process, which is to make science accessible, and therefore transparent.
+The experiments are mounted on transparent panels that seem to levitate, thus marking the timelessness of knowledge.
+All the technical elements are visible to remain transparent.
+Cartels are also transparent.
+Their content makes sense when illuminated, illustrating the light of knowledge.

-“Engines, wind turbines, induction plates, metro tickets or credit cards … While magnetism surrounds us, this physical phenomenon is not well known.
-Through experience, manipulation and observation, the MAGNETIC exhibition invites the public to discover the principles and effects of magnetism, which is at the origin of many applications in our daily lives.”
-Bruno Maquart, President of Universcience
+“Motors, wind turbines, induction hobs, metro tickets or credit cards… While magnetism surrounds us, this physical phenomenon is poorly understood.
+Through experience, manipulation and observation, the MAGNETIC exhibition invites the public to discover the principles and effects of magnetism, which is at the origin of many applications in our daily lives.“, Bruno Maquart, president of Universcience.

 Available Package Options